Fire Inspector's Office

 Although the Inspectors have individual roles throughout the department, they work closely with each other and the Building and Planning Departments to complete each inspection.
 Inspections include sprinkler systems, stand pipe systems, and life safety issues.
 The inspectors are also responsible for insuring that businesses comply with the property maintenance codes.

 Fire Inspector Brooks Wilson began his career with the Gatlinburg Fire Department in August 2007 as a Firefighter/EMT.
 Brooks joined the Inspectors office in January 2015.
-He is certified by the International Code Council and the Tennessee Fire and Codes Enforcement Academy as a Fire Inspector 1.
+He is certified by the Tennessee Department of Commerce and Insurance as a Fire Inspector 1.
 Brooks is also a licensed Paramedic.
 His role in the inspectors division is to inspect all of the overnight rental properties to ensure that they are compliant with the city's fire codes and the proper safety equipment is in place.
 He also responds to fire, rescue, and EMS emergencies as needed. _______________________________________________________________________________

 Daniel Lindbert is certified by the State of Tennessee's Fire Marshall's Office as an Arson Investigator and is also certified by Tennessee's Fire Codes Enforcement Agency as an Inspector.
 Lindbert is an experienced law enforcement officer and is P.O.S.T. certified.